sbosshardt/attachments-pdf-generator/README.md

    ```

 4. View the output files in the `output-files` directory:
-   - `weasyoutput.pdf` - Table of Contents and Cover Pages only
+   - `toc-coverpage.pdf` - Table of Contents and Cover Pages only
+   - `weasyoutput.pdf` - Title page + TOC + Cover Pages
    - `merged-attachments.pdf` - Complete document with attachments

 ## How It Works

 1. `generate_toc_coverpage.py`:
    - Reads attachment data from the Excel file
-   - Generates HTML with table of contents and cover pages
+   - Generates HTML with table of contents (with page numbers) and cover pages
    - Converts HTML to PDF using WeasyPrint
+   - Adds the title page to create the final weasyoutput.pdf

 2. `merge_pdfs.py`:
    - Reads attachment data from the Excel file
+   - Processes the weasyoutput.pdf page by page
+   - When it encounters a cover page, inserts the corresponding attachment PDF right after it
-   - Opens the TOC/cover pages PDF
+   - Fixes internal links to ensure they work in the final PDF
-   - Merges it with all attachment PDFs
-   - Adds PDF bookmarks/outline
+   - Adds PDF bookmarks/outline for navigation
    - Creates final merged PDF

 3. `generate_and_merge.sh`:
    - Runs both scripts in sequence with error handling

 ## Author
-Created by Samuel Bosshardt
+Created by Samuel Bosshardt with assistance from Cursor/Claude/ChatGPT.

-Licensed under MIT License or the license of your choice.
+Licensed under MIT License.